Jelly Bean saw a major overhaul of the notification shade, but dragging it down from the top of the screen won't reveal any major changes in KitKat.

 The changes to the messaging system are much bigger.
 Google has decided to consolidate MMS and SMS messages into its Hangouts app.
-How much of an impact this has on you will depend on how much you and your contacts use Google services for messaging.

 The Hangouts app allows you to share your location, which is great for meeting friends, and you can send files like animated gifs, or make video calls.
 Google has also integrated Emoji into the keyboard, so you have a huge list of comical Japanese squiggles to make your messages more interesting.

 Just remember that they won't display properly at the other end if the person you're talking to doesn't have Emoji characters installed.

 - Hate Hangouts?
 We've compiled a list of the best SMS messaging apps for Android to give you the top alternatives.